Dean of Academic Life

 Academic Background and Selected Distinctions

 Dean Huber earned an MS and a Ph.D. in Applied Mathematics from the Naval Postgraduate School, an MSE (Master of Science in Engineering) in Materials Science and Engineering from The Johns Hopkins University, and a BS in Physics/Engineering from Loyola College.
-He is a member of the following honor societies: Phi Kappa Phi (National Academic), Sigma Pi Sigma (Physics), Omega Rho (Operations Research), and Pi Mu Epsilon (Mathematics).
+He is a member of the following honor societies: Phi Kappa Phi (National Academic), Sigma Pi Sigma (Physics), Omega Rho (Operations Research), Pi Mu Epsilon (Mathematics), and Alpha Sigma Lambda (Nontraditional Students).

 Dean Huber has been an investigator in two multi-year projects funded by National Science Foundation grants, in Differential Equations and in Faculty Development.
 He has been awarded Muhlenberg College’s Robert C. Williams Faculty Research Award for outstanding scholarship and creative work.
 He has sponsored more than 25 student research projects.
 He has taught courses in mathematics and military science.